Generic Name: Rufinamide Tablets (roo FIN a mide)

 - Shortness of breath, a big weight gain, or swelling in the arms or legs.

 - Not able to control eye movements.

 - If seizures are worse or not the same after starting Banzel (rufinamide tablets).

-- Patients who take Banzel (rufinamide tablets) may be at a greater risk of having thoughts or actions of suicide.
-The risk may be greater in people who have had these thoughts or actions in the past.
-Call the doctor right away if signs like low mood (depression), nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
-Call the doctor right away if any thoughts or actions of suicide occur.
+- Like other drugs that may be used for seizures, Banzel (rufinamide tablets) may rarely raise the risk of suicidal thoughts or actions.
+The risk may be higher in people who have had suicidal thoughts or actions in the past.
+Call the doctor right away about any new or worse signs like depression; feeling nervous, restless, or grouchy; panic attacks; or other changes in mood or behavior.
+Call the doctor right away if any suicidal thoughts or actions occur.